dman-os/comb/DEVDOC.md

 Right, this was my bad.
 I'd implemented the LRU Cache wrong.
 It now improves performance by a factor of 2x to 10x.

+### MMAP HELL

+The insophistication of my mmaping scheme has finally caught up with me.
+Let's redo it.
+First of all, here's what we want:

+- Avoid fragmentation and minimaize disk size usage.
+- Scheme for small lists to be able to share pages.